1,000+ Opportunities

 An eligible institution may submit separate applications to each of the two proposal categories as long as the total combined requests do not exceed $36,000.
 Proposals are due to the ND EPSCoR office through the InfoReady submission portal at NDSU no later than 11:59 pm CST on February 9, 2026.

-Based on current listing details, eligibility includes: Tribal Colleges and Universities and Primarily Undergraduate Institutions within North Dakota.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Tribal Colleges and Universities and Primarily Undergraduate Institutions within North Dakota.
+Confirm the full requirements in the official notice before applying.